 There are buoys set up to help distinguish the boundaries.
-Needless to say, but absolutely no fishing is allowed within the buoyed section.
+Absolutely no fishing is allowed within the buoyed section.

-In the Northern section of the La Jolla Underwater Park, the San Diego- Scripps Coastal Marine Conservation Area (SMCA) (est 1929), a Marine Life Refuge, begins at the Ellen Browning Scripps Memorial Pier and continues all the way to Black’s Beach.
+In the Northern section of the La Jolla Underwater Park, the San Diego- Scripps Coastal Marine Conservation Area (SMCA) (est 1929), a Marine Life Refuge, begins at the Ellen Browning Scripps Memorial Pier and continues to Black’s Beach.

-Over at SMCA, some recreational and/or commercial take of marine resources may be allowed.
+Over at SMCA, some recreational or commercial take of marine resources may be allowed.

 The Scripps Institute of Oceanography (SIO) is located hereabouts and takes full advantage of the Marine Refuge to research.
 Due to the proximity of SIO, both Scripps Canyon and La Jolla Canyon are the most researched submarine canyons in the world.

-Referring to the map above, you can see that this region (the Marine Reserve) extends farther out west than the Ecological Reserve.
+The map above shows that this region (the Marine Reserve) extends farther out west than the Ecological Reserve.

 Fun Fact- Located just above the Scripps Canyon on top of the bluffs, is a San Diego Hidden Gem- the Scripps Coastal Reserve Biodiversity Trail.
 I highly recommend you checking it out!

 There are two submarine canyons located within the La Jolla Underwater Park: